 - If I can submit an application for the Catalyst Award and an additional grant mechanism via RAP, can I choose instead to submit a proposal to two grant mechanisms of my choice via RAP?

 No. Only one application per cycle is allowed to the traditional grant mechanisms via RAP.
-Applicants are allowed to submit an additional proposal for the Catalyst Award because the Catalyst award is tiered and not all awardees will receive the final funding award.
-The majority of awardees will receive in-depth analysis of their proposed projects and consultation from members of the business community.
+Applicants are allowed to submit an additional proposal for the Catalyst Award because some of the Catalyst support comes in the form of consultations with expert advisors, rather than funding.

-- Is the amount requested (up to $100,000) the total amount (including indirect costs) or is it the total direct costs?
+- Is the amount requested (up to $100,000 and $30,000 for dHealth) the total amount (including indirect costs) or is it the total direct costs?

 The award amount represents direct costs only.
 The awardee is not charged for, nor do they pay, indirect costs.
-Indirect costs do not need to be included in the Catalyst Award application budget (this budget is for direct costs only.
-CTSI will pay the indirect costs at the rate on the parent award on top of the direct costs).
+Indirect costs do not need to be included in the Catalyst Award application budget.

 - Is filing intellectual property a requirement?

 Not necessarily at the outset.
-The team will help judge whether or when this is necessary.
+The team will help judge whether /when this is necessary.
 Keep in mind that "patentability/potential to generate intellectual property" is one of several criteria for scoring the technology proposed by reviewers.
 The potential for obtaining intellectual property should exist, if not be already filed.
-Applicants are strongly encouraged to discuss proposed technologies with the Office of Technology Management.
+Applicants are strongly encouraged to discuss proposed technologies with UCSF Innovation, Technology & Alliances.